GalaxyGate/guides/docs/games/minecraft/bedrock/nukkit.md

 sudo apt update && sudo apt install screen -y
 ```
 !!! warning
-    Make sure you are using root if you are still on the Minecraft account use `exit`, then execute the commands after you are done you should use the command listed to switch back to the Minecraft account `sudo su - Minecraft`.
+    Make sure you are using root if you are still on the Minecraft account use `exit`, then execute the commands after you are done you should use the command listed to switch back to the Minecraft account `sudo su - minecraft`.
 #### Usage
 You can then start your server by using the command below:
 ```bash